-During COVID19, approved accommodations for distance education classes will be emailed to the instructor by DSPS.
+Approved accommodations for distance education classes will be emailed to the instructor by DSPS.
 In the case of face to face instruction, please present your written accommodation request to your instructor at least one week before the first test so that necessary arrangements can be made.
 Last-minute arrangements or post-test adjustments cannot usually be accommodated.